 - Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property, which has a different deductible from the homeowners policy.
 Our company has opted to report the endorsement as a separate record from the primary policy.
 When reporting the endorsement, are we required to report the deductible applicable to the endorsement? - A: No. Your company can report the deductible applicable to the endorsement or the primary policy, just as if you were including the homeowners and scheduled personal property under one record.
-However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: Our company writes a scheduled personal property endorsement to a Residential Homeowners policy that is written ex-wind yet the endorsement is not ex-wind.
-Can the endorsement be reported using FHCF type of business Residential (code "2")? - A: Yes.
-The Data Call instructions require the endorsement be reported using the type of business for the policy the endorsement is associated with. - Q: As a follow up to the question above, can our company report the rating factors of the primary exwind policy when reporting the endorsement? - A: Yes. - Q: Our company writes scheduled personal property endorsements to ex-wind policies and policies that provide wind coverage.
-The endorsements to ex-wind policies are reported with an FHCF construction code 11 "Unknown," which is not the construction code for the primary policy.
-However, the endorsements to the policies that provide wind coverage are reported with the construction code for the primary policy.
-Would this be considered an inconsistent application of the rating factors? - A: Yes, if it occurs within an FHCF type of business.
-Your company should make a decision to either report the construction code of the primary policy or the construction code of the endorsement and apply this consistently within an FHCF type of business. - Q: An endorsement was reported with the construction code for the primary policy and a deductible code "RM," the deductible applicable to the endorsement.
-Is this considered an inconsistent application of the rating factors when the inconsistency occurs within a single endorsement? - A: No. - Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property.
+However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: An endorsement was reported with the construction code for the primary policy and a deductible code "RM," the deductible applicable to the endorsement.
+Is this considered an inconsistent application of the rating factors when the inconsistency occurs within a single endorsement?

+A: No.

+- Q: A Residential Homeowners policy is written with an endorsement to cover scheduled personal property.
 The home was built in 2004, so the primary policy would be reported with 2004 as the year built.
 Our company has opted to report the endorsement as a separate record from the primary policy.
-When reporting the endorsement, are we required to report the year built as 2004?

-A: No. Your company can report the year built applicable to the primary policy or "0" for unknown.
-However, whichever option your company chooses must be applied consistently within each FHCF type of business.
+When reporting the endorsement, are we required to report the year built as 2004? - A: No. Your company can report the year built applicable to the primary policy or "0" for unknown.
+However, whichever option your company chooses must be applied consistently within each FHCF type of business. - Q: If our company insures scheduled personal property in an endorsement to a covered policy, under which type of business should the endorsement be reported? - A: The exposure for the endorsement should be reported using the FHCF type of business the primary policy is associated with.